-2.2 DESCRIPTION OF SCREENING ALTERNATIVES
+2.1 DESCRIPTION OF ALTERNATIVES

 NEPA and the CEQ regulations mandate the consideration of reasonable alternatives for the Proposed Action.
 Reasonable alternatives are those that could be used to meet the purpose of and need for the Proposed Action.
 Among the alternatives evaluated is a No Action Alternative, which evaluates the potential consequences of not undertaking the Proposed Action and serves to establish a comparative baseline for analysis.
-The following alternatives including the No Action Alternative were identified and screened against the selection standards.

-2.2.1 Alternative 1: Proposed Action (Preferred Alternative)
+2.1.1 Alternative 1: Proposed Action (Preferred Alternative)

 Under the Proposed Action, GFAFB would provide the 28 BW with ramp, runway space, operational facilities and munition storage and loading areas needed to operate from an alternative runway location during the time the EAFB runway is closed (Figure 2-1).
-Based on the selection standards described above, GFAFB was the only installation that met the minimum requirements necessary for the proposed temporary relocation of aircraft.
 The Proposed Action would allow the 28 BW to continue its mission without disrupting the mission of the 319th Reconnaissance Wing (319 RW) at GFAFB.
 The 319 RW currently oversees the infrastructure and support for the unmanned RQ-4 missions across the globe.

-The Air Force proposes to temporarily relocate 17 B-1B aircraft, support operations, equipment, munitions and up to 1,000 personnel to satisfy the Purpose and Need for the Action described above.
+The Air Force proposes to temporarily relocate 17 B-1B aircraft, support operations, equipment, munitions, and up to 1,000 personnel to satisfy the Purpose and Need for the Action described above.
 B-1B aircraft operated out of GFAFB until 1994; however, they no longer have the operational personnel, equipment, supplies or munitions to adequately support the 28 BW.
+The 28

-The 28th BW will supply personnel, munitions, equipment and supplies to limit impacts to 319 RW operations.
+BW will supply personnel, munitions, equipment and supplies to limit impacts to 319 RW operations.